 - If needed, explore options with paid parking or residential passes to ensure parking availability.

 - If needed or possible, implement a free shuttle service to remote parking facilities.

 - As needed, implement a peak period valet service.

-Currently the BID has formed a Parking Sub-committee that is working closely with the City on conducting a Parking Study that will better assess the mobility of today’s patrons of the CdM Business District.
+The BID formed a Parking Sub-committee that worked closely with the City on conducting a revised Parking Study that concentrated on better assess and mobility of today’s patrons of the CdM Business District.
 Determining the various ways patron’s arrive could serve useful in implementing zoning or parking requirement changes.
-Please check back for the timeline of the parking study but we forecast the study to be completed by 2017 year-end.
+The parking study was completed in 2018 (please see below).

 Previous CdM Parking Studies:

 A very important aspect of the original “Vision Plan” for Corona del Mar was to enhance and preserve the pedestrian friendly village atmosphere of the business district.
 Shortly after the City of Newport Beach was able to relinquish the portion of Coast Hwy through Corona del Mar from Cal Trans, the CDM BID was able to establish much needed lighted pedestrian crosswalks in the highly traveled areas of Orchid and Iris Avenue.

 As the number of bicyclists increased throughout the village of Corona del Mar, the CDM BID provided cyclists a place to park and lock their bikes as they enjoyed the local merchants.
 The installation of 50 bike racks throughout the village had many welcome benefits